jbro129/android-modding/README.md

 [UtinyRipper](https://github.com/mafaca/UtinyRipper) by mafaca : GUI and API library to work with Engine assets, serialized and bundle files.

-[APKSignReader](https://github.com/aimardcr/APKSignReader) by aimardcr : Android Application to read installed application signature and dump it as Base64 or C++ format.
+[APKSignReader](https://github.com/aimardcr/APKSignReader) by aimardcr : Android Application to read installed application signature and dump it as Base64 or C++ format for APKKiller.

 [CS-APKSignReader](https://github.com/aimardcr/CS-APKSignReader) by aimardcr : Windows C# version of APKSignReader.

+[APKSignReader-Java](https://github.com/AndnixSH/APKSignReader-Java) by AndnixSH : A modified apksig tool to read signature from an APK file supporting signature scheme v1 and up to v4 for APKKiller.

 [APKiD](https://github.com/rednaga/APKiD) by rednaga : Android Application Identifier for Packers, Protectors, Obfuscators and Oddities - PEiD for Android.